-Since 2017, I am on the Board of the International Speech Communication Association (ISCA), where I am the chair of the Gender Equality committee and co-chair of the Interspeech Conferences committee and of the Technical Committee.
+Since 2017, I am on the Board of ISCA, where I am also the chair of the Diversity committee (since 2019) and was co-chair of the Interspeech Conferences committee and of the Technical Committee (2017-2019).
 Since 2018, I am a member of the IEEE Speech and Language Processing Technical Committee (subarea Speech Production and Perception).
-Since 2019, I am an Associate Editor of IEEE Signal Processing Letters, where I am now a Senior Associate Editor.
+From 2019-2021, I was an Associate Editor of IEEE Signal Processing Letters, where I am now a Senior Associate Editor.
 Since 2020, I am a member of the European Laboratory for Learning and Intelligent Systems (ELLIS) Unit Delft.

 January 2021: I am a co-editor of the Research Topic in Frontiers in Artificial Intelligence – Language and Computation on AI and Low-resource Speech Science.
 We invite papers!

 03/2020: Due to the pandemic, we have postponed the first Dutch Speech Technology Day at Delft University of Technology to later this year.
 Hopefully September/October 2021.
 More information can be found here.
 Join us!